KriishAHate/CommonSENSES/README.md

 Folder Descriptions:

-1. 'BOM and Production hours estimate'
+1. BOM and Production hours estimate
    - Contains the Bill of Materials (BOM) and estimated assembly time for the sensor box.

-2. 'Sensor Box Production Checklists'
+2. Sensor Box Production Checklists
    - Includes checklists to be used during and after the sensor box production process.

 3. Sensor Box deployment pictures